First adopted by the Chapter March 6, 1936

 SECTION 6.
 The Board shall hold at least 6 regularly scheduled meetings annually.
-It shall hold special meetings at the call of the President or by request of at least five members of the Board.
+It shall hold special meetings at the call of the President or by request of a majority of the voting members of the Board.
 Meetings of the Board may be conducted in person, by means of a telephone or video conference call, or in any combination thereof provided such meetings are in accordance with all other provisions of these Bylaws.

 SECTION 7.
 A notice of any special meeting of the Board shall be mailed to reach each member of the Board, or each member of the Board shall otherwise be notified, at least five days prior to the scheduled date thereof.
 An agenda and copy of each report and resolution, or other notification or action to be considered at such meeting, shall accompany the notice of the meeting and no other matters shall be considered at such meeting.

 BYLAW 10 - ALTERNATE BALLOTS OF THE BOARD

 SECTION 1.
 The President may at any time direct the Secretary to submit any question to the members of the Board by means of a letter ballot or by means of a telephone or video conference call or e-mail.